The equivalence of lattice and Heegaard Floer homology: Simplifying the pairing theorem

 The same holds for $W_r$ in place of $W_l$. \end{prop}

-Our proof is inspired by work of the author with Hendricks and Manolescu \cite{HMZConnectedSum}*{Section~6}, where an extra term in an involutive connected sum formula is shown to be null-homotopic.
+Our proof is inspired by work of the author with Hendricks and Manolescu \cite{HMZConnectedSum}*{Section~6}, where an extra term in an involutive connected sum formula is shown to be null-homotopic for purely algebraic reasons.
 The proof occupies the next several subsections.